Where can you file the case?

 The collector of the district within the jurisdiction of minor resides can appoint the guardian of the child.
 Guardians are not allowed to make a profit, but they can receive remuneration as the court seems fit.
 One minor cannot be deemed as a guardian of another.
 A guardian is responsible for the education, health and support of the ward.

 Guardians who intend to move the child out of the court's jurisdiction may only do so with the permission of the court.
-Failure to get approval is a punishable offence.
-A guardian of property is not allowed to mortgage or sell the property of a ward without the permission of minor or the court who must act in the interest of the child.
+Failure to get approval before moving the child is a punishable offence under this Act.
+A guardian of a minor’s property is not allowed to mortgage or sell the property of a ward without the permission of minor or the court who must act in the interest of the child.

 The guardian must submit the list of ward's immovable and movable property to the court.
 The court can allow the guardian of minor to use funds from the property or use the whole property for the maintenance of the minor.
 A court can remove a guardian for abusing the trust of the court and not performing his role as a proper guardian.
 A person who intends not to act as a guardian of a minor can apply to the court for the discharge of his duty.